 If you keep your refrigerator temperature at or below 40 °F (4 °C) Oxtail will keep in your refrigerator for 4 to 5 days with no problems before cooking.
 If you wrap the oxtail well in an airtight packaging or freezer bag, Beef Oxtail will keep in the freezer for a year once it is set to 0 °F ( -18 °C).

 Oxtail is growing in popularity all the time for its unique taste, deep beefy flavor, and health benefits.
 It is still proving difficult to find Oxtail in most mainstream grocery stores, so we suggest:

 - Order Oxtail from your local butcher.
 They may not stock it but should be able to order for you.

 - Halal Certified Oxtail meat is also easily found in Middle Eastern supermarkets and Halal Butchers.

 - Buy Oxtail from a local beef farmer who has the capacity and license to slaughter also.
 Ideally buy from a farm that raises beef that is Organic Grass-fed and Grass-finished to get the most natural Oxtail possible.

 - Online butchers and meat purveyors are also starting to stock Beef Oxtail and are a convenient and contactless way to get oxtail to your home.

 Oxtail needs slow cooking!

 With all that connective tissue, cartilage, and bone marrow in Oxtail, you need to slow cook Beef Oxtail in a moist heat such as braising to break these down.
-Oxtail just needs time and requires very little work.
+Oxtail just needs time, a braising liquid and requires very little work.